flexi-framework/flexi/doc/userguide/010_gettingstarted.md

 The `parameter.ini` file contains the main settings for the CFD simulation.
 The parameter file defines e.g.

-* CFL number (Courant-Friedrichs-Lewy)
+* CFL (Courant-Friedrichs-Lewy) number
 * polynomial degree,
 * simulation end time and dump/analyze intervals
 * boundary conditions
-* Initial and boundary states
+* initial and boundary states

 A complete list of all runtime options that can be set in the parameter file can be obtained with the command